 Other supplies include:

-While there is no federal law regulating the practice of tattooing in the United States, there are various state and local laws that deal with tattoo studios and tattoo artists around United States.
+There is no federal law regulating the practice of tattooing in the United States.
+However, there are various state and local laws that deal with tattoo studios and tattoo artists around the United States.
 In order to find out about statutes and laws regulating the tattoo industry in your state, please refer to the Tattoo Laws Across the United States white paper.
-You may need to be certified in performing first aid and CPR.
+Subsequently, you may need to be certified in performing first aid and CPR.
 You can obtain certification in performing cardiopulmonary resuscitation through the American Heart Association.

-One of the necessary steps on your way to obtaining your tattoo license may be to take a written exam, which is usually a part of meeting the requirements set by the health department in your state.
-The license fee and exam given can vary from state to state.
-Everyone will require blood-borne pathogen training and certification, and most states require you to be 18 years of age.
+One of the necessary steps to obtain your tattoo license may be to take a written exam.
+This exam is usually a part of meeting the requirements set by the health department in your state.
+Therefore, the license fee and exam given can vary from state to state.
+Also, everyone will require blood-borne pathogen training and certification, and most states require you to be 18 years of age.